transifex/txgh/README.md

 You configure a service hook in Github and point it to this server.
 The URL path to the service hook endpoint: /hooks/github You do the same for Transifex, in your project settings page, and point it to the service hook endpoint: /hooks/transifex

-Currently there are 4 use cases that are supported:
+Currently, there are 4 use cases that are supported:

 1) When a resource (configured in this service) in Transifex reaches 100% translated, the Txgh service will pull the translations and commit them to the target repository.